18F/18f.gsa.gov/_posts/2016-10-26-writing-for-web-easy-writing-for-users-not.md

 public speakers are all good examples of writers who use plain language to make their topics more appealing and approachable.

-Our colleagues at the Consumer Finance Protection Bureau (CFPB) have been leaders in plain language with their [public-facing content](http://www.consumerfinance.gov/).
+Our colleagues at the Consumer Financial Protection Bureau have been leaders in plain language with their [public-facing content](http://www.consumerfinance.gov/).
 Their website covers incredibly complex topics — banks, credit unions,